Azure-Samples/foundry-citadel-platfrom/README.md

 > 🧩 _Citadel turns these pain points into platform strengths—governed access, transparent consumption, defensible guardrails, and a shared catalog of reusable AI capabilities._

-These challenges highlight why **Citadel’s capabilities** are crucial. **AI Foundry Citadel** focuses on **three key pillars** – **Governance & Security**, **Observability & Compliance**, and **AI Development Velocity** – to address these concerns end-to-end.
+These challenges highlight why **Citadel’s capabilities** are crucial. **Foundry Citadel Platform** focuses on **three key pillars** – **Governance & Security**, **Observability & Compliance**, and **AI Development Velocity** – to address these concerns end-to-end.
 Below, we outline each pillar and the core capabilities provided, with architecture components and features that ensure enterprise-grade AI deployments:

 ***